1.In

 Ans:The Canterbury Tales begins with the introduction of each of the pilgrims making their journey to Canterbury to the shrine of Thomas a Becket.
 These pilgrims include a Knight, his son the Squire, the Knight's Yeoman, a Prioress, a Second Nun, a Monk, a Friar, a Merchant, a Clerk, a Man of Law, a Franklin, a Weaver, a Dyer, a Carpenter, a Tapestry-Maker, a Haberdasher, a Cook, a Shipman, a Physician, a Parson, a Miller, a Manciple, a Reeve, a Summoner, a Pardoner, the Wife of Bath, and Chaucer himself.
 Congregating at the Tabard Inn, the pilgrims decide to tell stories to pass their time on the way to Canterbury.
 The Host of the Tabard Inn sets the rules for the tales.
 Each of the pilgrims will tell two stories on the way to Canterbury, and two stories on the return trip.
 The Host will decide whose tale is best for meaningfulness and for fun.
 They decide to draw lots to see who will tell the first tale, and the Knight receives the honor.

-3. Venus and Adonis is a long narrative poem by:
+is a long narrative

 (A) Shakespeare (B) Marlowe